A signal is a group of time series, such as price or revenue. A signal is used to create a time series for that signal connected to an entity.

 To learn more, see signal expressions.

-Derived signals are created and visualized in the Signal Explorer, and organized via the Library; they will not appear in the Data Explorer.
+Derived signals are created and visualized in Plotter, and organized via the Library; they will not appear in the Data Explorer.

 Access to derived signals is controlled via Library folder sharing - all derived signals belong within a Library folder, and only users with access to the folder may view the signal.